29 Best Pubs in Melbourne for Families

 Best Pubs Melbourne West

 The Station Hotel Footscray is well known for cooking an excellent steak, but they are also ultra family friendly.
-There’s a restaurant menu and a bar menu, as well as a kids menu full of tasty items including chicken, steak, fish, beef burger, the all important chips, ice cream and desserts.
+There’s a restaurant menu and a bar menu, as well as a kids menu full of tasty items.
+The $10 Kids Menu includes Beef Burger, Chicken pieces, Pasta with red sauce and Fish pieces.
+All meals are served with chips and tomato sauce.

 The Station Hotel is particularly popular on Sundays for their Sunday Funday between 12:30 – 3pm when they have a petting zoo and kids entertainment.